Why A Pill That's 4 Cents In Tanzania Costs Up To $400 In The U.S.

 For patients with hookworm, there are few treatment alternatives in the U.S.

-Mebendazole, which is less than half as effective than albendazole according to hookworm expert Dr. David Diemert, is considered the second generic line of treatment for hookworm.
-Impax Laboratories also own the rights to the drug.
+Mebendazole, which is less than half as effective than albendazole, according to hookworm expert Dr. David Diemert, is considered the second generic line of treatment for hookworm.
+Impax Laboratories also owns the rights to the drug.
 Between 2011 and 2016, mebendazole's price jumped more than 8,000 percent, from $4.50 to $369.

 Hotez agrees with Alpern's theory that pharmaceutical companies have a profit motive.